-A DART Rate stands for "Days Away Restricted or Transferred" Rate and includes only those OSHA recordable injuries or illness that resulted in days away from work; restricted duty or transfer of duties.
+A DART Rate stands for "Days Away Restricted or Transferred" Rate and includes only those OSHA recordable injuries or illnesses that resulted in days away from work; restricted duty or transfer of duties.
 The DART rate is calculated using the following formula:

-In most cases your DART will be lower than your TCIR.
+In most cases, your DART will be lower than your TCIR.
 This is because only the more severe OSHA recordable injuries and illnesses are included in your DART rate.